ivangka/cli-order-executor/README.md

 !gpi [symbol]
 ```

-Displays information about the current position(s) for the specified trading pair.
+Displays information about the current positions.

 Parameters: